 If you are on the receiving end of an inheritance, be sure to read the fine print.
 The will writer can specify that the amount is paid in small installments rather than in one large sum.
 He or she can also restrict the inheritance to certain uses, like education.
 Depending on the terms of the will, you may only receive the money when you reach a certain age or a milestone, like college graduation or marriage.

-It’s also important to note that creditors may attempt to collect debts from the deceased’s family members.
-You aren’t personally responsible for those debts and should point creditors toward the estate.
+Though creditors may attempt to collect debts from the deceased’s family members, they are not directly responsible for them.
+The executor of the will or the administrator pays any estate debts before distributing what remains of the estate.
+So as an heir, you aren’t personally responsible for those debts and you should point creditors toward the estate.

 Inheritance tax is often discussed in relation to estate tax.
 These are two distinct taxes.
 The beneficiary pays inheritance tax, while estate tax is collected from the deceased’s estate.
 Assets may be subject to both estate and inheritance taxes, neither of the taxes or just one of them.
 Maryland and New Jersey are the only states that collect both estate and inheritance tax.
 In those states, inheritance can be taxed both before and after it’s distributed.
 Of course, state laws change regularly.
 It’s always important to double check with your state tax agency and maybe even an estate lawyer.

 Inherited lump sums aren’t considered income.
 However, you could pay taxes on assets that create income.
-If you inherit a retirement account, stocks, real estate or other items that appreciate, you may have to pay capital gains tax once you sell them.
-The amount you’ll pay in capital gains tax is based largely on the amount of profit you make.
-If you receive life insurance proceeds, you likely won’t pay any taxes.
+If you inherit stocks, real estate or other items that appreciate, you may have to pay capital gains tax once you sell them.
+The amount you’ll pay in capital gains tax is based largely on the amount of profit you make, using the value at the time of inheritance as your cost basis.
+If you inherit a retirement account, you’ll have to pay income taxes on distributions.
+Inherited Roth IRAs, however, are tax free, as are life insurance proceeds.

 The Bottom Line